-Perth & Kinross Council’s housing & health convener councillor Dave Doogan said: “The creation of a social enterprise at Westbank came about through the Housing and Community Care Transformation Project on Employability.
-This initiative will provide employment and training opportunities for vulnerable people currently supported by Perth & Kinross Council services.
+Perth and Kinross Council’s housing and health convener councillor Dave Doogan said: “The creation of a social enterprise at Westbank came about through the Housing and Community Care Transformation Project on Employability.
+This initiative will provide employment and training opportunities for vulnerable people currently supported by Perth and Kinross Council services.
 Ultimately the aim is to celebrate the exit of those individuals from the social enterprise into permanent employment opportunities or further training opportunities.”

 Shaw Trust’s chief executive, Roy O’Shaughnessy, added: “We believe everyone should have the opportunity to find work, and actively contribute to family and community life.
 Our partnership with Perth and Kinross Council helps people to overcome the hurdles they might encounter on their journeys into employment, supporting them to learn new skills, gain all-important work experience and get their lives on track; while making valuable contributions to the welfare and wellbeing of their communities.”